reinterpretcat/vrp/docs/src/concepts/pragmatic/errors/index.md

 `cannot create transport costs` is returned when problem cannot be matched within routing matrix data passed.

+There are two options to consider, when specifying routing matrix data:

+- *time dependent VRP* requires all matrices to have `profile` and `timestamp` properties to be se
+- *time agnostic VRP* requires `timestamp` property to be omitted, `profile` property either set or skipped for all matrices

 ### E0003

 `cannot find any solution` is returned when no solution is found.
 In this case, please submit a bug and share original problem and routing matrix.

 ### E0004